Possibly the most in depth review of the current series three Yamaha FJR1300 which covers models from 2013 up to 2019 with only minor changes.

 Please bear in mind my words relate to how the motorcycle fits my body and my riding style which is going to be unique based on my experiences and current point in life – what suits you is going to be equally unique.
 Twisty roads here in Japan are nothing like what people consider twisty roads in North America.
 Switchback narrow one lane mountain passes are common.
 Most twisty roads here are 2nd gear, many 1st gear, if I shift up to 3rd I am on what in Japan would be deemed a wide sweeping road.
 If I am not using the nationwide tollroad highway network then I am unlikely to use 4th or 5th gear in a entire days riding – no joke.
-So nothing at all like any of the roads I have ridden in my touring of the Northwest states or Canada.
+So nothing at all like any of the roads I have ridden in my touring of the Northwest States of USA or Canada.
 Lastly this is a ongoing dynamic article about my journey with the motorcycle not a static one day review.
 I am going to love and hate some aspects then over time I hope I adjust to things and moderate my comments however some small item may slowly annoy me and be added to the review in lieu at later date.
 There is no perfect motorcycle in my mindset so FJR fanboys no need to send me further death threats just because I did not find it to be the holy grail of motorcycling (yes this actually happened)

 First a recap how I came to currently be riding a FJR1300.
 (Feel free to skip down to the beginning of the review titled Drivetrain) and a note that this review is posted to Motorcycle Paradise Blog if you are reading this elsewhere then follow the link for the original.
 After owning a series of naked/standard bikes I moved to Japan with a clean slate I got to thinking what sort of riding I would be doing in the future (edit – this is before I explored the countryside and realised how small and narrow many roads are) and decided I would be focusing on tours of a few days or more.
 As much as I could tour on any motorcycle I decided that it might be a perfect time in my life to try something built specifically for this purpose.

 Thinking of touring three things came to mind I would like in a new motorcycle.
 Electronic cruise control was number one.
 If you have never experienced it you have no idea how good it is on long tours but wanting this eliminated the majority of motorcycles on sale.
 Decent protection from cold wind was next on my mind as the best riding seasons here are Spring and Autumn when temps are still cold and days are sometimes fine.
 That really eliminated all the adventure bikes from my shopping list since I find bikini screens and half fairings fitted to these bikes to be poor at deflecting wind.
 In my experience riding a Versys, Caponord and Vstrom I’d just as soon have a full naked bike as the buffeting and turbulence I experienced on those adventures bikes was annoying.
 Yes you can fit a huge screen but then in the heavy Japan traffic even in Spring or Autumn you will likely start to bake and often the oversized screens have wind vacuum issues.
-Lastly I need reasonable cornering clearance, not that I carve corners these days but with the couple of sporty cruisers I have test ridden I was all too soon grinding parts so I eliminated the touring cruiser motorcycles.
+Lastly I need reasonable cornering clearance, not that I carve corners these days but with the couple of cruisers I have test ridden I was all too soon grinding parts so I eliminated the touring cruiser motorcycles.
 So (at the time of purchase early 2014) I was left the narrow field of the BMW R1200RT, BMW K1600GT, Triumph Trophy, Yamaha FJR1300 and Honda Goldwing.

 These motorcycles are all rather large but there is no smaller bike with the combination desired.
 I half had my mind made up to get a BMW R1200RT.
 It is a bike that I had previously ridden in North America and is the lightest of the bunch but the one I rented had some electrical faults that plagued the screen and cruise control and heated grips.
 That made me examine the brands reliability and it was hard to work out on the net if the brand has poor reliability or simply a lot of haters.
 Still many people are fans so I took a trip to my local BMW dealer and there lost interest totally after encountering a bunch of rude people with elitist bad attitude.
 The Yamaha shop on other hand was full of down to earth people who made me feel really at ease and confident to purchase from.
-That really was a big part of swaying me away from the BMW along with high confidence about Yamaha reliability and the icing was significant price difference although I had no set budget and a fully optioned RT was and still is within my means should I wish.
+That really was a big part of swaying me away from the BMW along with high confidence about Yamaha reliability and the icing was significant price difference although I had no set budget and a fully optioned RT was still within my means at the time.

 I chose the Japan designated FJR 1300A model without the electronic gear shift or electronic suspension.
 I played with electronic suspension on the R1200RT I previously rented in USA and after a couple days found where I wanted it then never changed it the rest of the tour.
 I am not the sort of rider who needs to alter suspension, one middle of the road setting suits me all the time.
 After riding dirt bikes I simply lost my sensitivity regarding suspension, long as it is compliant for the bumps.
 I would however consider it in Australia where the roads can be terrible but here they are much better condition so I thought this to be unnecessary weight on an already heavy bike.
 Not having a clutch does not save weight, the paddle shift setup adds a bit more but my concern was with a big motorcycle how low speed maneuvering would be.
 I ride scooters all the time in SE Asia and at car park speed on and off the throttle the automatic clutch take up is easy as a push bike to balance being so light but I simply could not picture this being the same on a large heavy machine.
 The reviews of the electronic shift are hard to find and then the usual moto journalism articles lack any details.
 It is a shame I was not able to test ride one in this spec as the idea of electronic shift appeals to me very much.